tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

 </details>

 <details>
-   <summary><b>(Option 3) Self-Hosted TiDB</b></summary>
+   <summary><b>(Option 3) TiDB Self-Hosted</b></summary>

    1. Make a copy of the `.env.example` file to the `.env` file.
    2. Edit the `.env` file, and replace the placeholders for `<host>`, `<user>`, and `<password>` with the copied connection parameters.

-   > The Self-Hosted TiDB using non-encrypted connection between TiDB's server and clients by default, SKIP the below steps if your cluster doesn't [enable TLS connections](https://docs.pingcap.com/tidb/stable/enable-tls-between-clients-and-servers#configure-tidb-server-to-use-secure-connections).
+   > The TiDB Self-Hosted cluster using non-encrypted connection between TiDB's server and clients by default, SKIP the below steps if your cluster doesn't [enable TLS connections](https://docs.pingcap.com/tidb/stable/enable-tls-between-clients-and-servers#configure-tidb-server-to-use-secure-connections).

    3. (Optional) Modify `DATABASE_ENABLE_SSL` to `true` to enable a TLS connection.
    4. (Optional) Modify `DATABASE_SSL_CA` to the file path of the trusted CA certificate defined with [`ssl-ca`](https://docs.pingcap.com/tidb/stable/tidb-configuration-file#ssl-ca) option.